TomHodson/tomhodson.github.com/_posts/2022-11-10-adding_interactivity_to_svg.md

 }
 ```

-it would probably be better if I could just make pandoc replace the `img` tags with `svg` tags statically, but reader, I couldn't make it work.

 My target image looks like this ![image.png](/assets/extracted_from_ipynb/452af1f7-a8e3-4b32-b6d2-720c31f27af3.png)

 This diagram represents a model of a quantum system of *spins* and *fermions*.
 The spins are the little arrows which can either be up or down and the fermions are the little circles which can either be filled or unfilled.
 I want to make both of them switch states when you click them.

 ## Fermions

 First we need a way to select the fermions with d3, this is where the xml editor in inkscape comes in.
-With Edit \> XML Editor you can add attributes to any svg element using the little "+" icon.
+With `Edit \> XML Editor` you can add attributes to any SVG element using the little "+" icon.
 I used this to add "class : fermion" to each of the fermion circles.

 ![image.png](/assets/extracted_from_ipynb/aa48390c-ea11-4066-a9b8-67081acdbeac.png)